BEXXISSAM/Leaves/README.md

    - It's recommended to use a virtual environment to isolate your project dependencies.
 Navigate to your project directory in your terminal or command prompt and run the following commands:

      ```bash
-     # Install virtualenv if you haven't already
      pip install virtualenv

-     # Create a virtual environment named 'env'
      virtualenv env

      # Activate the virtual environment